JerBouma/FinanceDatabase/README.md

 health_etfs_in_biotech = fd.search_products(health_etfs, 'biotech')
 ````

-Then I collect stock data on each ticker and remove tickers that have no data in my chosen period.
+Then, I collect stock data on each ticker and remove tickers that have no data in my chosen period.
 The period I have
 chosen shows the initial impact of the Coronacrisis on the financial markets.

 ````